Bridging factor and sparse models: Theoretical Results

-\begin{Rem} In case the first step of the method involves more complicated estimation, such as Pesaran's (2006) method, instrumental variables, or LASSO, for example, we write $\|\widehat{\b R}-\b R\|_{\max} =O_P(\omega)$, where $\omega:=\omega_{n,T}$ is a non-negative sequence.
-This will be used in the next theorems. \end{Rem}
+\begin{Rem} When the first step of the method involves more complicated estimation, such as Pesaran's (2006) method, instrumental variables, or LASSO, we write $\|\widehat{\b R}-\b R\|_{\max} \lsim_\P \varrho_R$, where $\varrho_R$ is a non-negative sequence of $n$ and $T$.
+This approach is adopted systematically in the following theorems. \end{Rem}

 Define the $(n\times T)$ matrices $\b Y := (\b Y_1,\ldots,\b Y_T)$ and $\b U := (\b U_1,\ldots,\b U_T)$; and the $(nk\times T)$ matrix $\b X:=(\b X_{1},\ldots, \b X_T)$.
 We can write \eqref{E:DGP} in the matrix form as